- Work +1 202 942 5000

 Within Patent prosecution: utility and design patents , tier 5

 Particularly recognized in the life sciences sector, Arnold & Porter LLP also has a growing reputation in the fields of software, e-commerce and electronic engineering.
 It advises both domestic clients and clients from Europe and Asia.
 Washington DC-based David Marsh and Matthew Wolf co-head the firm’s IP practice; Marsh focuses extensively on interferences, inter partes and ex parte matters, Hatch-Waxman issues and patent procurement, and Wolf is a litigator.
-Ginger Dreger, who heads the biotech patent prosecution practice from the firm’s San Francisco office, is advising Tengion on IP due diligence and assisting it with the issuance of key patents worldwide.
+Ginger Dreger, a partner in the San Francisco office, is advising Tengion on IP due diligence and assisting it with the issuance of key patents worldwide.
 Other representative clients include Elcelyx Therapeutics, Genentech, and Monsanto.
 Todd Lorenz is a further name to note.

 Within Trademarks: litigation, Arnold & Porter LLP is a third tier firm,